-We looked at comments, compliments and complaints the practice received 6 complaints in the last year These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.
+We looked at comments, compliments and complaints the practice received in the past 18 months.
+These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.

 Are services well-led?

 Governance arrangements